SerhanMiah/Serhan-SpaceInvader/README.md

 ## The Approach Taken and TimeLine:

 ### Day 1 – Pseudocode and basic structures
-As this was my first GA project, I first started planning a quick design using Excalidraw.
-I then input all the key elements, execution and events needed to make the game.
+This was my first project with GA.
+I began with a quick design using Excalidraw, inputting the key element, execution, and events required to make the game.

 ![game-screenshot](./assets/screenshots/image3.png)